dansysanalyst/pest-docs/pest-v4-is-here-now-with-browser-testing.md

 ---

 Thank you for reading about Pest v4's new features!
-If you're considering a testing framework for your next project, here's why you should give Pest a try: [Why Pest →](/docs/why-pest)
+Want to get started with Pest?
+You can find the installation guide in the next section of the documentation: [Installation →](/docs/installation)